harrycresswell/harry/content/writing/de-googling.md

 I’ve been a paying Notion customer since 2019.
 I use it for most things.
 Journaling, long-form writing, project and task management, client CRM, bookmarking, and a whole lot more.
 It’s a brilliant all-in-one tool, but it’s not ideal for security or offline use.

 For that reason, I’ve started using [Obsidian](https://obsidian.md/) for taking notes.
 Although its primary focus is on knowledge management, I’ve been using it to draft articles, too.
 There’s a certain resilience in creating a system based on a set of markdown files stored in a local folder.
 Store that folder in a secure cloud and you’ll have access via mobile.
 Even when offline.
-It feels much closer to a text editor + static site generator experience, which I’m quite used to.

 I’ve been toying with the idea of using Obsidian for project management and moving away from Notion.
 But, I fear that might be pushing Obsidian beyond its limits.